 How to Speed Up Weight Loss Surgery Recovery

-With the advancement of laparoscopic surgery – rather than open incision – recovery is much faster across all procedures.
+With the advancement of minimally invasive operations – rather than open incision – healing is much faster across all procedures.
 That being said, bariatric surgery is still a major operation.
 There are no shortcuts to recovering and it’s always best to listen to your surgeon and primary care physician.

 - Walk around throughout the day (prevents blood clots and improves circulation)